 This methodology is limited to the production and storage of ammonia within the manufacturing facilities.

-The electricity consumed by the ammonia production plant must be primarily sourced from greenfield renewable power plants or renewable electricity supplied via the grid, with grid electricity allowed only as a supplementary source.two years of the start date of the project
+The electricity used by the ammonia production plant shall primarily originate from greenfield renewable power plants or renewable electricity supplied through the grid,

+The renewable energy (RE) plants supplying electricity must be either captive or identified RE generation and/or storage facilities, delivering either dispatchable or intermittent electricity.
+All components of the associated RE assets must have commenced operation within two years of the start date of the project.

+All identified RE generators/suppliers, whose operation start date exceeds 180 days prior to the start of the ammonia production project activity must demonstrate that they did not have any long-term renewable electricity supply contracts with other end users and that their supply has been redirected to the project activity.

 The use of grid electricity in ammonia production and any of its subprocesses shall not exceed 10% of the total electricity consumption on an annual basis, and the designated operational entity (DOE) shall confirm compliance with this requirement.

-The Renewable energy generation, its storage, and use may or may not be co-located.
+The renewable energy generation, its storage (if applicable), and its use within the project activity may be co-located or located at different sites, including supply through the grid, provided that the renewable electricity is physically delivered to the project facility—meaning the electricity flows to the facility through the grid, dedicated lines, or wheeling arrangements—and is supported by a verified contractual arrangement (e.g., Power Purchase Agreement with a renewable energy generator on the same grid), ensuring verifiable and exclusive use of renewable electricity by the project.

 Project activities may consist of modular green ammonia production equipment, in the vicinity where ammonia will be used or supplement the ammonia production in existing manufacturing facilities.